The Latest

 Duncan Field

-Duncan is a researcher, writer, and editor with an interest in supporting community organizations.
-He works as a Community Animator to create and produce engaging content and learning materials, and help maintain Tamarack’s online spaces.
-Duncan comes to Tamarack by way of York and Queen’s University, with experience studying Psychology, Philosophy, and Law.
-Most recently, Duncan worked in the charitable sector designing and producing e-learning courses, as well as building online communities of practice.
+Duncan is a researcher, writer, and editor with a focus on supporting community organizations.
+He has experience creating and producing engaging content and learning materials, and maintaining online spaces for knowledge sharing.
+Duncan studied Psychology, Philosophy, and Law at York and Queen’s University.
+He has also worked in the charitable sector designing e-learning courses and building online communities of practice.

 Recent Posts